eclipse-archived/codewind-vscode/README.md

 Create and develop cloud-native, containerized web applications from VS Code.

 ## Installing Codewind
-You can install Codewind locally on VS Code.
+You can install Codewind locally in VS Code.
 For more information about installing Codewind, see [Getting started: Codewind for VS Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html).

 Prerequisites
 - Install [VS Code](https://code.visualstudio.com/download).